OpenRiskNet/home/openshift/promotion_between_projects.md

 Requires the project to be forked etc.

-* In the web console oo to builds and locate the relevant build.
+* In the web console go to builds and locate the relevant build.
 * In Configuration section copy the GitHub web hook url
 * In GitHub go to the project settings and add new web hook
 * Paste in URL.
 Set content type to application/json.
 Disable SSL verification.